Use Cases/Browser Agents

 Credential access logging

 Log and alert on any attempt to access password fields, session cookies, or credential manager data.
-Block extraction attempts.
+Block extraction entirely.

 Browser agent integrations